Eastbourne International order of play and how to watch

 Everything you need to know as the Eastbourne International gets underway

-With just a few days now until the start of Wimbledon, the world’s best players will be keen to get their final preparation in at this week’s Rothesay International Eastbourne.

-The tournament, which takes place on the south coast of the United Kingdom, sees a star-studded women’s line-up, including Coco Gauff and last year’s Wimbledon runner-up Ons Jabeur.
+The tournament, which takes place on the south coast of the United Kingdom, sees a star-studded women’s line-up with Coco Gauff and last year’s Wimbledon runner-up Ons Jabeur set to take part.

-British interest on Tuesday comes in the shape of Liam Broady and Harriet Dart.
+Britain’s Harriet Dart and Jodie Burrage also feature but there will be no sighting of last year’s Wimbledon champion, Elena Rybakina, after the world number three withdrew through illness.

 Here is everything you need to know.